-Provides a three-phased culminating course for seniors that are career-focused.
+Culminating course for seniors that are career¬ focused.
 The three components of the course include writing a research paper, producing a product, and delivering a presentation.
-Students demonstrate their ability to use content and apply knowledge to real-world situations while working under the guidance of a teacher facilitator.
+Students demonstrate their ability to use content and apply knowledge to real world situations while working under the guidance of a teacher facilitator.
 Prerequisite: Three credits in CTE program area.